microsoft/FluidFramework/docs/content/start/property-binder/property-binder-runtime-representation.md

 Any external changes to the camera automatically update the THREE representation.
-In addition, any changes using the CameraModel will be transmitted to the remote repository, but will also lead to the THREE.PerspectiveCamera being updated by the CameraPropertyBinding.
+In addition, any changes using the CameraModel will be transmitted to the remote repository, but will also lead to the THREE.PerspectiveCamera being updated by the CameraDataBinding.

 ## Defining and Creating Runtime Representations